pedestrian-dynamics-HM/vadere/README.md

 The Vadere framework includes a mesh generator for unstructured high-quality 2D meshes called **EikMesh** which is described [here](https://gitlab.lrz.de/vadere/vadere/wikis/eikmesh/Overview).

+## Contact

+If you have questions about Vadere, have found a software bug or have a suggestion for improvements, please feel free to either

+* [open an issue](https://gitlab.lrz.de/vadere/vadere/issues) (Note: you require an LRZ account), or
+* send an e-mail with your enquiry to our mailing list [vadere@lists.lrz.de](vadere@lists.lrz.de)

 ## Pipeline Status

 | Branch  | Pipeline Status  | Coverage |